daattali/daattali.github.io/2018-04-09-mutate-non-vectorized.md

 ---
-title: How to use dplyr::mutate in R without a vectorized function
+title: How to use dplyr's mutate in R without a vectorized function
 tags: [professional, rstats, r-bloggers, tutorial]
 permalink: /blog/mutate-non-vectorized/
 date: 2018-04-09 11:00:00 -0400